jmarrec/Useful-Excel-Macros-for-Energy-Modeling/README.md

 ### Usage

 For exporting from IDF to IDF Editor or idf file, I wrote a macro that will read in an excel table and export that to an IDF compatible object so that you can paste it in the IDF editor or in your .idf text file itself.

+This is related to my answer on Unmet Hours on the post [EnergyPlus IDF editor copy paste](https://unmethours.com/question/17809/energyplus-idf-editor-copy-paste).
+I wrote the macro more than 2 years ago for the same purpose, but only recently realized it could be useful to others.

 I've personally added this macro to an Excel Add-In and added a button on a separate tab for easy access: